SherG/cool-iron/blog/quit-facebook.md

 I’ve had a personal account on Facebook for well over a decade, but I’ve been inactive on that social media platform for a few years.
 During that inactive period I checked in a couple of times but considered my account dormant.
 I finally exported my photos and greenlit the deletion of my account.

 Why?
-I lost interest in the platform.
+I simply lost interest in the platform.

 ## Nostalgia for the pre-Facebook era